Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

-Using Alpine in Another Project
+Using Ascent in Another Project
 ---------------------------------

-Under ``src/examples`` there are examples demonstrating how to use Alpine in a CMake-based build system (``using-with-cmake``) and via a Makefile (``using-with-make``).
-Under ``src/examples/proxies``  you can find example integrations using alpine in the Lulesh, Kripke, and Cloverleaf3D proxy-applications.
+Under ``src/examples`` there are examples demonstrating how to use Ascent in a CMake-based build system (``using-with-cmake``) and via a Makefile (``using-with-make``).
+Under ``src/examples/proxies``  you can find example integrations using ascent in the Lulesh, Kripke, and Cloverleaf3D proxy-applications.

-Building Alpine in a Docker Container
+Building Ascent in a Docker Container
 ---------------------------------------

-Under ``src/examples/docker/master/ubuntu`` there is an example ``Dockerfile`` which can be used to create an ubuntu-based docker image with a build of the Alpine github master branch.
+Under ``src/examples/docker/master/ubuntu`` there is an example ``Dockerfile`` which can be used to create an ubuntu-based docker image with a build of the Ascent github master branch.
 There is also a script that demonstrates how to build a Docker image from the Dockerfile (``example_build.sh``) and a script that runs this image in a Docker container (``example_run.sh``).
-The Alpine repo is cloned into the image's file system at ``/alpine``, the build directory is ``/alpine/build-debug``, and the install directory is ``/alpine/install-debug``.
+The Ascent repo is cloned into the image's file system at ``/ascent``, the build directory is ``/ascent/build-debug``, and the install directory is ``/ascent/install-debug``.